Fire restrictions now in force

 Fire Danger Period

-The CFA has declared the Fire Danger Period for Swan Hill Rural City Council commenced on 30 October 2017.
+The County Fire Authority (CFA) has declared the Fire Danger Period for the Swan Hill Rural City Council commenced on 15 October 2018.

 Open air burning outside the Fire Danger Period